 Our paper contributes to the literature on the identification of social interactions models.

-The first generation of papers studied the case where $W_0$ is known, so only the endogenous and exogenous social effects parameters need to be identified.
-It is now established that if the known $W_0$ differs from the linear-in-means example where all units are linked with equal weights, $\rho_0$ and $\gamma_0$ can be identified (Bramoullé et al., 2009; De Giorgi et al., 2010).
-Intuitively, identification in those cases can use peers-of-peers, that are not necessarily connected to individual i and can be used to leverage variation from exclusion restrictions in (1), or can use groups of different sizes within which all individuals interact among each other (Lee, 2007).
-Bramoullé et al. (2009) show these conditions are met if $I, W_0$ and $W_0^2$ are linearly independent, which is shown to hold generically by Blume et al. (2015).
-However, as made precise in Section 2, the linear algebraic arguments employed in Bramoullé et al. (2009) or Blume et al. (2015) do not apply when $W_0$ is unobserved and other arguments have to be used instead.
+The first generation of papers studied the case where W_0 is known, so only the endogenous and exogenous social effects parameters needed to be identified.
+It is now established that if the known W_0 differs from the linear-in-means example where all units are linked with equal weights, ρ_0 and γ_0 can be identified (Bramoullé et al., 2009; De Giorgi et al., 2010).
+Intuitively, identification in those cases can use peers-of-peers, are not necessarily connected to individual i and can be used to leverage variation from exclusion restrictions in (1), or can use groups of different sizes within which all individuals interact with each other (Lee, 2007).
+Bramoullé et al. (2009) show these conditions are met if I, W_0 , and W_0^2 are linearly independent, which is shown to hold generically by Blume et al. (2015).
+However, as made precise in Section 2, the linear algebraic arguments employed by Bramoullé et al. (2009) or Blume et al. (2015) do not apply when W_0 is unobserved, and other arguments have to be used instead.

-Related to our work, Blume et al. (2015) investigate the case when $W_0$ is partially observed.
-Specifically, Blume et al. (2015, Theorem 6) show that if two individuals are known to not be directly connected, the parameters of interest in a model related to (1) can be identified.
-An alternative approach is taken in Blume et al. (2011, Theorem 7): they suggest a parameterization of $W_0$ according to a pre-specified distance between nodes.
-We do not impose such restrictions, but note that partial observability of $W_0$ (as in Blume et al., 2015) or placing additional structure on $W_0$ (as in Blume et al., 2011) is complementary to our approach as it reduces the number of parameters in $W_0$ to be retrieved.
-Bonaldi et al. (2015) and Manresa (2016) estimate models like (1) when $W_0$ is not observed, but where $\rho_0$ is restricted to be zero so there are no endogenous social effects.
-They use sparsity-inducing methods from the statistics literature, but the presence of $\rho_0$ in our case complicates identification non-trivially because it introduces issues of simultaneity that we address.
+Blume et al. (2015) investigate the case when W_0 is partially observed and show that if two individuals are known not to be directly connected, the parameters of interest in a model related to (1) can be identified.
+Blume et al. (2011) take an alternative approach: suggesting a parameterization of W_0 according to a pre-specified distance between nodes.
+We do not impose such restrictions, but note that partial observability of W_0 or placing additional structure on W_0 is complementary to our approach, as it reduces the number of parameters in W_0 to be retrieved.
+Bonaldi et al. (2015) and Manresa (2016) estimate models like (1) when W_0 is not observed, but where ρ_0 is set to zero so there are no endogenous social effects.
+They use sparsity-inducing methods from the statistics literature, but the presence of ρ_0 in our case complicates identification because it introduces issues of simultaneity that we address.8

-Rose (2015) also presents related identification results for linear models like (1).
-Assuming sparsity of the neighborhood structure, Rose (2015) offers identification conditions under rank restrictions on sub-matrices of the reduced form coefficient matrix from a regression of outcomes $(y{it})$ on covariates $(x{it})$ .
+Rose (2015) also presents related identification results for linear models like (1), assuming the sparsity of the neighborhood structure.
 Intuitively, given two observationally equivalent systems, sparsity guarantees the existence of pairs that are not connected in either.
 Since observationally equivalent systems are linked via the reduced-form coefficient matrix, this pair allows one to identify certain parameters in the model.
 Having identified those parameters, Rose (2015) shows that one can proceed to identify other aspects of the structure (see also Gautier and Rose, 2016).
-This is related to the ideas in Blume et al. (2015, Theorem 6), who show identification results can be leveraged if individuals are known not to be connected.
-Our main identification results do not rely on properties of sparse networks, and make use of plausible and intuitive conditions, whereas the auxiliary rank conditions necessary in Rose (2015) may be computationally complex to verify.
-More recently, Lewbel et al. (2022) propose an estimation strategy for the parameters $\rho_0$ , $\beta_0$ and $\gamma_0$ of model (1) in the absence of network links if many different groups are able to be observed.
-Battaglini et al. (2022) estimate a structural model specifically for the case of unobserved social connections in the U.S. Congress.
+This is related to the ideas in Blume et al. (2015), who show identification results can be leveraged if individuals are known not to be connected.
+Our main identification results do not rely on properties of sparse networks, and make use of plausible and intuitive conditions, whereas the auxiliary rank conditions necessary may be computationally complex to verify.
+More recently, Lewbel et al. (2022) propose an estimation strategy for the parameters ρ_0 , β_0 , and γ_0 of model (1) in the absence of network links if many different groups can be observed.
+Battaglini et al. (2022) estimate a structural model specifically for the case of unobserved social connections in the US Congress.